Prompt Fuzzing for Fuzz Driver Generation: Design

-Due to the training data bias and imperfect code synthesis ability of LLMs, the code generated by LLMs is susceptible to be erroneous and insecure ~\cite{asleep, lost_at_c, evalplus}, and the accurate and correct generation of code by LLMs remains an unresolved challenge.
-As a result, the programs generated by LLMs are not suitable as direct targets for fuzzing.
-The presence of errors in these programs would make them difficult to fuzz or could overwhelm fuzzers with false warnings.
-According to several years of practice in fuzzing\cite{good_fuzz_target,zhang2023understanding}, a program that is considered a good target for fuzzing should be, at the very least, free of any errors in the code itself.
-However, it is challenging to ensure that LLMs consistently generate error-free programs.
-To address this issue, \tool employs a technique called erroneous program sanitization.
-This process sanitizes the problematic programs that contain identifiable code errors.
+Limited by training data bias and imperfect code synthesis ability of LLMs, the code generated by LLMs may be erroneous~\cite{asleep, lost_at_c, evalplus}.
+A good target for fuzzing should be, at the very least, free of any errors in the code itself so that all runtime errors are attributed to the library code that the target calls~\cite{good_fuzz_target,zhang2023understanding}.
+Since LLMs are unable to generate error-free programs consistently, we developed a technique for identifying erroneous programs generated by LLMs.

+Identifying syntactic errors is easy, but identifying semantic errors is tricky.
+In programs for testing libraries, semantic errors include both library misuses and general bugs, such as memory bugs and incorrect control flows.
+Precisely identifying these errors is challenging because it requires in-depth knowledge of the library and complicated static and dynamic analyses that are likely slow.

+Prior attempts to tackle these challenges mainly focused on leveraging existing knowledge to detect buggy code patterns.
+Rule-based approaches required manual rules for detection~\cite{avatar, contractBasedApr, jiang2018aprspace}.
+Learning-based approaches mined correct or incorrect usage from sources, such as consumer code, code patches, or documents~\cite{mutapi, lv2020rtfm, correction, zeng2021mining, Exception, kang2021active, nielebock2022automated, yang2022api}.
+Unfortunately, neither approach was effective.
+First, they, particularly learning-based methods, suffered from poor precision and recall~\cite{amann2018systematic}, resulting in either high false positive rates in detecting library bugs or fuzz drivers with low code coverage.
+Second, gathering learning materials and writing rules were laborious, and the materials and rules could not be shared across libraries.